 My first novel under my own name was "My Gun Has Bullets" (I'd written four others under the pseudonym "Ian Ludlow").
 I wrote it out of frustration.
 I was stuck in Canada working on a terrible syndicated action show starring a compete imbecile.
 Instead of getting into arguments with the so-called star, I went back to my hotel room and took my anger out at the keyboard.
 The book was a broad satire on the TV business.
 The tagline was: "The Mob is bringing their style of doing business to TV.
 They don't cancel series.
 They kill them."
 It was great fun to write.

-8. What do you consider the highlight=2 0of your career thus far?
+8. What do you consider the highlight of your career thus far?

 In publishing, it would have to be writing "The Man with the Iron-on Badge," which didn't sell well but it was very well reviewed, was nominated for the Shamus, and is probably my best book.
 I am very proud of it and wish it had been successful enough for me to still be writing about that character.

-In television, it was the three years I wrote and produced "Diagnosis Murder" with William Rabkin (whose original "Psych" novel "A Mind is a Terrible Thing to Read," comes out in January).
+In television, it was the three years I wrote and produced "Diagnosis Murder" with William Rabkin (who writes the "Psych" novels).
 We knew even as we were doing it that things would probably never be as good again, which somehow made the experience even sweeter.

 9. How about the low point?

-In publishing, it was the commercial failure of my book "The Walk," which also didn't get any critical notice one way or the other.
+In publishing, it was the commercial failure of my book "The Walk," which also didn't get any critical notice one way or the other (but the story has a happy ending – it has become a Kindle bestseller.
+I’ve sold nearly 19,000 ebook editions of “The Walk” in almost a year-and-a-half).
 In TV, it was writing for "The New Adventures of Flipper," starring a teenage Jessica Alba and a dolphin.